AndroidPatch/APatchDocs/docs/apm-guide.md

 ```

 ::: tip DIFFERENCES WITH MAGISK
-APatch does not have native Zygisk support, so there is no Zygisk-related content in the module.
+APatch doesn't have built-in support for Zygisk, so there is no content related to Zygisk in the module.
 However, you can follow this: [Zygisk Support?](faq#zygisk-support) to support Zygisk modules.
-In this case, the contents of the Zygisk module are identical to those supported by Magisk.
+In this case, the content of the Zygisk module is identical to that supported by Magisk.
 :::

 ### module.prop

-`module.prop` is the module configuration file.
-If a module does not contain this file, it will not be recognized as a module.
+`module.prop` is a configuration file for a module.
+In APatch, if a module doesn't contain this file, it won't be recognized as a module.
 The format of this file is as follows:

 ```txt
 id=<string>